Water Quality Testing

 - Lead and copper monitoring for MWRD occurs every three years based on waivers issued by TDEC for reduced monitoring.
-MWRD tested 30 sites throughout the distribution system through 2014.
-Due to the recent population increase in the city, MWRD now tests 50 sites.
-We are currently in the process of testing for 2017.
-Results will be posted once they are confirmed.
+MWRD tested 50 sites throughout the distribution system through 2017.
+We will be testing again in 2020.

 - Inorganic Compounds (i.e.: arsenic, barium, chromium) and radionuclides are monitored every nine (9) years per TDEC regulations.
 MWRD has been granted waivers for reduced monitoring given the source water was found to have low levels or non-detects of these contaminants of concern.
 The next monitoring period for inorganics is 2021 and for radionuclides is 2023.